KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

 ## Regex Parameters

-One powerful feature of Ghrekin is that we can use named matches in our strings and automatically pass them in as parameters.
+One powerful feature of Gherkin is that we can use named matches in our strings and automatically pass them in as parameters.
 A named match is part of the regex specification.
 It allows you to have sub matches with an identifying name.
 Here is a quick example of using a named regex pattern.

     If("My Name is Kevin." -match 'My Name is (?<name>.*).' ) {